mastermind1981/dchq-docker-java-example/readme.md

 -   **{{alphanumeric | 8}}** – creates a random 8-character alphanumeric string.
 This is most useful for creating random passwords.

--   **{{<Image Name> | ip}}** – allows you to enter the host IP address of a container as a value for an environment variable.
+-   **{{Image Name | ip}}** – allows you to enter the host IP address of a container as a value for an environment variable.
 This is most useful for allowing the middleware tier to establish a connection with the database.

--   **{{<Image Name> | container_ip}}** – allows you to enter the name of a container as a value for an environment variable.
+-   **{{Image Name | container_ip}}** – allows you to enter the name of a container as a value for an environment variable.
 This is most useful for allowing the middleware tier to establish a secure connection with the database (without exposing the database port).

--   **{{<Image Name> | container_private_ip}}** – allows you to enter the internal IP of a container as a value for an environment variable.
+-   **{{Image Name | container_private_ip}}** – allows you to enter the internal IP of a container as a value for an environment variable.
 This is most useful for allowing the middleware tier to establish a secure connection with the database (without exposing the database port).

--   **{{<Image Name> | port _<Port Number>}}** – allows you to enter the Port number of a container as a value for an environment variable.
+-   **{{Image Name | port _<Port Number>}}** – allows you to enter the Port number of a container as a value for an environment variable.
 This is most useful for allowing the middleware tier to establish a connection with the database.
 In this case, the port number specified needs to be the internal port number – i.e. not the external port that is allocated to the container.
 For example, {{PostgreSQL | port_5432}} will be translated to the actual external port that will allow the middleware tier to establish a connection with the database.

--   **{{<Image Name> | <Environment Variable Name>}}** – allows you to enter the value an image’s environment variable into another image’s environment variable.
+-   **{{Image Name | <Environment Variable Name>}}** – allows you to enter the value an image’s environment variable into another image’s environment variable.
 The use cases here are endless – as most multi-tier applications will have cross-image dependencies.